andreyrcdias/nfvp/README.md

 > [WORK IN PROGRESS](TODO.md)

 Practicing some neural networks for Next-Frame Video Prediction.

-Discipline Multimedia Processing Systems - PGC302B UFU 2023/1.
+For the discipline of Multimedia Processing Systems (PGC302B) - 2023/1 UFU.

 ## Quick start